waydabber/BetterDisplay/README.md

 - **NEW!
 Convert your internal and natively connected external displays to smoothly-scaled HiDPI displays on Apple Silicon - now even without mirroring a dummy!** *
 - **NEW!
 Reach the full brightness potential of your XDR or HDR display!** *
 - **NEW!
-Change the display's brightness, volume and colors via software and hardware (DDC) control via sliders and native or custom keyboard shortcuts! - Pro not required!**
+Change the display's brightness, volume and colors via software and hardware (DDC) control via sliders and native or custom keyboard shortcuts!**
 - **NEW!
 Create custom HiDPI resolutions for real displays manually and redefine certain system display parameters! - Pro not required!**
 - Create any number of dummies (virtual screens) with varying aspect ratios. - Pro not required!
 - Use headless Macs (servers) with any resolution and HiDPI mode for remote access. -Pro not required!